-Reading Lists allows teaching staff to make available educational resources to students, including book chapters, journal articles, video, and web content.
-The benefits of Reading Lists include:
+Reading Lists allows teaching staff to make available educational resources to students, including book chapters, journal articles, videos, and web content.
+There are many benefits to using a Reading List:

 The Library can help with: